FeatureBaseDB/featurebase/docs/query-language.md

 **Description:**

-`ClearBit`, assigns a value of 0 to a bit in the binary matrix, thus disassociating the given row in the given frame from the given column.
+`ClearBit` assigns a value of 0 to a bit in the binary matrix, thus disassociating the given row in the given frame from the given column.

 **Result Type:** boolean